VinnySoares12/VinnySoares12/README.md

 - # Hi there:wave:
-- This profile was created precisely to save my codes, which I will be developing in Classes or jobs.
+- This profile was created precisely to save my codes, which I will be developing in course or jobs.

 ###### Hi!
 I’m Vinicius André, a brazilian programming student!
 In this profile you will see some works that I made to study/test my abilities as a programmer !